malnakli/CarND-Behavioral-Cloning-P3/README.md

 To augment the data sat, I also flipped images (center, left and right) and angles thinking that this would help the model to see different images.
 For example, here is an image that has then been flipped:

+Center image flipped
 ![alt text][flipped_center_lane_driving]

+Left image flipped
 ![alt text][flipped_left_lane_driving]

+Right image flipped
 ![alt text][flipped_right_lane_driving]

-I resize the images to the shape (224,224,3) which is require for MobileNet modle.
+As well, I resized the images to the shape (224,224,3) which is require for MobileNet model.

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 70 as evidenced by  loss: 0.0570 - val_loss: 0.0530.
+The ideal number of epochs was 50 as evidenced by  ...

 Also, I used an adam optimizer so that manually training the learning rate wasn't necessary.

 # My References
-> Has nothing to do with the project
+> These references has nothing to do with the project.

 1.[Hyperparameters to look out for in Neural Networks](https://www.analyticsvidhya.com/blog/2016/10/tutorial-optimizing-neural-networks-using-keras-with-image-recognition-case-study/#six)
 2. [Why You Need to Start Using Embedding Layers](https://medium.com/towards-data-science/deep-learning-4-embedding-layers-f9a02d55ac12)
 3. [Keras Cheat Sheet: Neural Networks in Python](https://www.datacamp.com/community/blog/keras-cheat-sheet)